 - 6 cloves roasted garlic

-- 2 tbsp tapioca flour (aka tapioca starch) + 4 tbsp water
+- 2 tablespoon tapioca flour (aka tapioca starch) + 4 tablespoon water

 - 1 tbsp coconut aminos or soy sauce/tamari